zycs19/LangchainChatbot/README.md

 This is a Retrieval-augmented generation (RAG) chatbot with LangChain.
-It can answer questions about LangChain based on LangChain documents.
+It can answer questions about LangChain based on its official documents.

-Documents are HTML files from the langchain website.
+Documents are HTML files from the website.
 Then it is chunked, embedded, and stored in the Pinecone vector store (about 50k vectors using cosine metric).

-It is hosted on https://langchainchatbot.onrender.com (it might be slow at the first time since I used the free-tier service).
+It is hosted on https://langchainchatbot.onrender.com (it might be slow for the first time since I used the free-tier service).

 <br></br>
 <h3>examples</h3>